laanwj/etna_viv/README.md

-In addition to the `v2` and `v4` kernel drivers included in the archive there is another a kernel driver (0.8.x) part of the Linux mach-dove architecture as used for Cubox: https://github.com/rabeeh/linux/tree/master/arch/arm/mach-dove/gc600_driver_dove It has another slightly different (likely predating v2) interface.
+In addition to the `v2` and `v4` kernel drivers included in the archive there is another a kernel driver (0.8.x) part of the Linux mach-dove architecture as used for Cubox: https://github.com/rabeeh/linux/tree/master/arch/arm/mach-dove/gc600_driver_dove It has another slightly different (likely predating `v2`) interface.

 Envytools fork
 ---------------

-The repository also contains a slightly modified subset of envytools for header generation from the state / cmdstream / isa rnndb files, so they can be used from the C code, build with
+Envytools (https://github.com/pathscale/envytools) is a set of tools aimed at developers of the open source NVidia driver Nouveau, however some parts such as rnndb be more generally applied.
+The repository contains a slightly modified subset of envytools for header generation from the state / cmdstream / isa rnndb files, so they can be used from the C code, build with

     cd envytools